-Abigail Williams is the main character and driving force of the play.
+Abigail Williams is the main character and driving force of The Crucible.
 She played a vital role in taking responsibility for the other girls dancing in the woods.
 She also dictates other girls and manipulates them according to her own wishes.

 She was casting a spell in the woods with Tituba and other girls in order to get rid of Elizabeth proctor from her way.
 She lies confidently conceal her affair and also threatens other girls to not reveal her lies.
 She has the power to drive the court and other girls as she wants.
 She manipulates every situation to fulfill her own ends.